Skip to content

 Management

 Currently, no specific treatment is available for EV71 infection.
 Symptomatic treatment can relieve fever and pain from the ulcers.
 In most cases, the illness is self-limiting and symptoms including fever, rash and ulcers usually subside in a week.
-Parents should pay attention to the health of their children and seek medical advice immediately if their children having HFMD develop the following symptoms:
+Parents should pay attention to the health condition of their children and seek medical advice immediately if their children having HFMD develop the following symptoms:

-• persistent and high fever
+• persistent high fever

 • repeated vomiting